Durham County Record Office: the official archive service for County Durham and Darlington

 Support and fundraising

-We are currently fundraising to assist with the purchase of a volume of Londonderry family correspondence for the Record Office.
+We are currently fundraising to assist with the purchase of the 'Voyage of the Nereid' journal for the Record Office.
+FODCRO has already bought or contributed to the purchase of several collections of records, including:

 - Shafto family (of Bobby Shafto fame) diaries and scrapbooks